Orbis Fire

 Fire Suppression Clean Agent Solutions

-FIRESCI provides bulk clean agent for your needs.
-We supply our globally approved 3M™ Novec™ 1230 (Fk5-1-12) and FM-200™ (HFC227ea) clean agent to anywhere in the world.
+Orbis provides bulk clean agent for your needs.
+We supply our globally approved 3M™ Novec™ 1230 (Fk5-1-12) clean agent to anywhere in the world.
 Contact us for inquiries.

 Applications